britram/taps-transports/draft-ietf-taps-transports.md

 receiver.
 There is no protocol limit on the user message size.
 ICMP-based path MTU discovery as specified for IPv4 in {{RFC1191}} and for IPv6 in {{RFC1981}}
 as well as packetization layer path MTU discovery as specified in {{RFC4821}}
-with probe packets using the padding chunks defined the {{RFC4820}} are supported.
+with probe packets using the padding chunks defined in {{RFC4820}} are supported.

 {{RFC4960}} specifies TCP-friendly congestion control to protect the network